’’Children say they are proud of their school because staff ‘ask us what we think’ to help the school ‘be even better’’. – SIAMS 2018

 St Luke’s School Young Leaders are working groups that underpin the School Council.
 The program provides a stepping stone into leadership that develops generic leadership skills that will be vital in other areas of life.
 It gives pupils increased self-confidence that comes through taking responsibility for own and others learning and enjoyment.
 Each leadership group plan, lead and evaluate specific projects throughout the school.

 Currently the group is made up of: School Council, R.E.
-Ambassadors, School Travel Ambassadors and Digital Leaders.
+Ambassadors, School Travel Ambassadors, Digital Leaders and French Ambassadors.

 The school council comprises of two children per class across the school.
 They meet every half term to discuss a key issue with a member of the senior leadership team or appropriate visitor.
 After the meetings the children vote on the main item for the next meeting’s agenda.

 In Year 5/6 School Council representatives are also responsible for leading the development of the School Travel Plan.

 In Year 3/4 School Council representatives are currently completing a Connecting Communities project designed to develop social cohesion.